Understand Section 179 Deductions and Save Money

 The additional good news is that with its passage in late 2015, PATH made the Section 179 annual deduction limit of $500,000 permanent.
 Prior to 2016, approval of this deduction was often passed with only days left before the end of the tax year.
 For businesses that had already purchased and installed new equipment this was helpful, but it didn’t allow companies to plan ahead for those larger purchases.
 With permanency, Section 179 can become a planning tool for small to medium size companies who need to invest in new signage in order to drive more business.

-Section 179 also allows for a Bonus Depreciation that, though not permanent, offers an additional deduction through 2019.
-Businesses of all sizes can depreciate 50 percent of the cost of equipment acquired and put into service during 2015, 2016 and 2017.
+Section 179 also allows for a Bonus Depreciation that, though not permanent, may offer businesses an additional deduction through 2019.
+Businesses may be able to depreciate 50 percent of the cost of new equipment acquired and put into service during 2015, 2016 and 2017.
 After that, the bonus depreciation will phase down to 40 percent in 2018 and 30 percent in 2019 before disappearing.

 Section179.org has a useful Section 179 Deduction Calculator that illustrates possible deduction amounts.
 When using this calculator, also note the savings against your tax obligation.
 If you lease or finance signage as qualified equipment, your tax savings may exceed the first year’s payments on your new sign.
 This is perfectly legal and gives tangible benefits to grow small and medium sized businesses.

 For more information on how Section 179 deductions affect your business taxes, consult your tax professional.
 For information on purchasing LED signage, contact your Watchfire Representative.